Our Team

 Our competitive advantage comes from a combination of capabilities rarely found together:

-This combination allows us to do what neither traditional hardware vendors nor software-only companies can: deliver laboratory-grade monitoring at industrial scale, with interfaces built for action — not just observation.
+This combination allows us to do what neither traditional hardware vendors nor software-only companies can: deliver laboratory-grade monitoring at industrial scale, with intelligence built for action — not just observation.